With each strike, fears grow that Israel, the US and Iran's allies are inching closer to all-out war

 With each strike, fears grow that Israel, the US and Iran’s allies are inching closer to all-out war

-As the intertwined chess games grow ever more complicated, the potential for miscalculation rises.
+As the intertwined chess games grow more complicated, the potential for miscalculation rises.

 But when Israel responded by launching one of the 21st century’s most devastating military campaigns in Gaza, a besieged enclave home to 2.3 million Palestinians, the so-called Axis of Resistance — Iran and the militant groups it supports across the region — faced pressure to respond.